 The town of Warwick was founded on the banks of the River Avon in 914 AD.
 Kenilworth and Whitnash get mentions in the Domesday book of 1086 whilst Leamington was largely created in the 19th century.

-The Kenilworth town website contains details of the history of Kenilworth.
+The Kenilworth town website contains details.

 Kenilworth Abbey, Abbey Fields, Kenilworth, Warwickshire